subspex/ttp-jingles/README.md

 # To The Point Jingles

-To The Point is a project that aims to shorten the length of jingles, leaving them bite-sized for [Cocoon](https://github.com/inssekt/CocoonFE).
+To The Point is a project that aims to produce short jingles at no longer than 5 seconds, leaving them bite-sized for [Cocoon](https://github.com/inssekt/CocoonFE).

 ## What Consoles are currently being worked on?